50 Latest Cinema IELTS Topics

 Some people say that now we can see films on our phones or tablets there is no nee to go to the cinema.
 Others say that to be fully enjoyed, films need to be seen in a cinema.
 Discuss both these views and give your own opinion.

-Some poeple say that now we can see films on our phones or tablets there is no need to go to the cinema.
+Some people say that now we can see films on our phones or tablets there is no need to go the cinema.
 Others say that to be fully enjoyed, films need to be seen in a cinema.
+Discuss both these views and give youe own opinion.

 The charts below show how selected age groups purchased concert cinema and theatre tickets online over the first three months of 2006 in three countries and how the Internet was accessed.